 In addition to depression, St John's Wort benefits health in several other ways:

 - Anxiety Disorders: It is thought that St John's Wort promotes feelings of stability and control, however, to date, there is insufficient evidence supporting its role as a mood stabiliser.
 This hypothesis may be related to the fact that many sufferers of depression also have symptoms of anxiety.

 - Obsessive Compulsive Disorder (OCD): The evidence is inconclusive, but a couple of studies suggest that taking around 900mg of St John's Wort per day for 12 weeks may improve symptoms.

-- Genital herpes or Cold Sores: Some people find that St John's Wort helps to reduce early symptoms of cold sores including stinging and burning.
+- Genital Herpes or Cold Sores: Some people find that St John's Wort helps to reduce early symptoms of cold sores including stinging and burning.

 How Much Should I Take?